A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Associated variation of mixed Hodge structure

 \subsection{Rigidity for mixed period maps}

 Just as in the proof of \cite[Prop.
 7.2.5]{HolBisect}, we deduce from the rigidity in the pure case:

-\begin{corr} For the types (a) surfaces the family consisting of the complements of the support of the canonical curve in any family with having a period map of rank $\ge 2$ is rigid.
-For type (b) this holds for any family having period map of rank $\ge 1$. \end{corr}
+\begin{corollary} Consider for a family of type 1 or type 2 surfaces the complements of the supports of the canonical curve.
+If the mixed period map of the resulting family has rank $\ge 3$, the family is rigid. \end{corollary}

-\begin{proof} \cite[Prop.
-7.2.5]{HolBisect} states that it is sufficient to show the following three properties of a family as described in the assertion, say ${\widetilde X_s}$, $s\in S$, $S$ smooth and quasi-projective. \begin{enumerate}
+\begin{proof}\cite[Prop.
+7.2.5]{HolBisect} states that it is sufficient to show the following three properties of a family as described in the assertion, say ${\widetilde X_s}$, $s\in S$, $S$ smooth and quasi-projective. \begin{enumerate} \item The family of canonical curves in $ \widetilde X_s$ is rigid. \item The essential part of the K3 variation has a non-constant period map and is rigid. \item The mixed period map is an immersion. \end{enumerate}